ryanwalker/docker-101/README.md

 ## Pre-Requisites

 ### Docker Installation
-Docker can be installed natively.
-Mac and Windows users need to install docker on a Linux VM I also just found out that Windows users need to change a setting in their BIOS in order to run VMs.
+Mac and Windows users need to install docker on a Linux VM Unfortunately, I just found out that Windows users need to change a setting in their BIOS in order to run VMs.
 If you are unable to do this before the talk, pair up with a linux or mac user.
+Linux user can install Docker natively

 #### Linux
 1. https://docs.docker.com/installation/